 ©Alan Fletcher 30 Year Carpet Expert - Retired

 Best Carpet & Pad for Stairs?

 Carpet installed on Stairs and Hallways usually get the most wear and tear.
 It’s because stairs are inherently narrow and foot traffic is concentrated right down the middle and along the front edge.

-Using a higher quality or grade of carpet and padding on your stairs can increase carpet durability and increase longevity significantly.
+Using a higher grade of carpet and padding on your stairs can increase carpet durability and increase longevity significantly.
 Some homeowners install a commercial grade of carpet.

 I have created a simple test to help you determine what grade of carpet you need to choose for your home based on your level of foot traffic.
 Take my free Carpet Foot-Traffic Test.

 Especially teenagers and their friends can be one reason why carpets installed on stairs tend to wear out faster than other carpets installed in your home.

 Kids and pets love to run up and down the stairs as fast as they can which is a very common scenario for most families, including mine.